earthstar-project/earthstar/docs/specification.md

 The format is a short string describing which version of the Earthstar specification to use when interpreting the document.

 It MUST consist only of printable ASCII characters.
-TODO: max length?
+TODO: max length of format?

 The current format version is `es.4` ("es" is short for Earthstar.)